 George and Harold's Families

-George's mom and dad who work as a mechanic and a college teacher respectively.
+George's mom and dad who works as a college teacher and mechanic respectively.

 - Alliterative Name: Barbara Beard.